Hardlight

-Hardlight is a British video game developer founded by Sega and based in Leamington Spa, England.
-Revealed in January 2012, it is focused on mobile games for smartphones and became a part of Sega Europe in 2019.
+Hardlight (formerly known as Sega Hardlight) is a British video game developer of Sega based in Leamington Spa, England.
+First mentioned in January 2012, it is focused on mobile games for smartphones and became a part of Sega Europe in 2019.

 Founded by Sega employee Chris Southall, Hardlight initially began work on research and development for handheld game consoles, but soon shifted to mobile games after being asked by Sega as part of an initiative to increase mobile game development outside of Japan.
 Hardlight developed several mobile games in the Sonic the Hedgehog and Crazy Taxi video game series and its games received numerous downloads, with Sonic Dash having been downloaded millions of times.

 History

-Hardlight was founded by Chris Southall, a former Codemasters employee who also helped to found Sega Racing Studio and revealed by Sega in January 2012.
+Hardlight was founded by Chris Southall, a former Codemasters employee who also helped to found Sega Racing Studio and first mentioned by Sega in January 2012.
 After working with Sega Racing Studio, Southall worked in Sega technical support areas along with a team, and served as chief technology officer for Sega Europe.
 According to Southall, Sega's desire for more development of mobile games led to Hardlight's foundation.

 The initial studio was in Dorridge, Solihull, in the West Midlands.
 Shortly after its formation, Sega announced that Hardlight was in development on a PlayStation Vita action-adventure game, to be released in late 2012.
 Hardlight also performed some research and development work for the Nintendo 3DS.
 According to studio manager Sion Lenton, Hardlight employed 21 employees at this time, in addition to contracted staff, and had a goal of remaining small for the moment.
 By September 2012, Hardlight had completed a port of Viking: Battle for Asgard for PC.

 Sega would make the decision to focus more on mobile games in the west, having had success in Japan.
 Hardlight was asked to shift its focus to developing games for iOS and Android systems.
 Their first project was a remake of Sonic Jump, which had originally been developed for the T-Mobile Sidekick and released in 2005.
 Southall called development of the remake "an interesting learning process".
 Hardlight relocated its studio around that time to Leamington Spa, a town with a community of video game developers in the area.
 By the time of Sonic Jumps launch in October 2012, the studio was working on developing titles in the Sonic the Hedgehog and Crazy Taxi series.
 Although initially faced with difficulty deciding which to develop, Sega Sammy Holdings president and chief operating officer (COO) Haruki Satomi saw a demo of Sonic Dash and liked it so much that he insisted it be developed.
 Sonic Dash was initially scheduled for a Christmas 2012 release, but would not be released until March 2013.